open-innovations/leeds-2023/docs/project/roadshow-attendee-tracking.md

     summary: The metrics page for the roadshow attendees.
 ---

-The team are running a series of events such as roadshows promoting the year of culture.
-We will publish and visualise the events, and look to ways to undertake demographic analysis.
+The team are running a series of events such as [Roadshows](https://leeds2023.co.uk/get-ready-for-the-roadshow-with-leeds-2023/) promoting the year of culture.
+We will publish and visualise the events, and support Leeds 2023 and their partners in undertaking demographic analysis.

 The minimum set of data per event is: